 This operation retrieves system backup configuration file(s) from a device.
 The device should support return of back up configuration file(s) through the GetSystemBackup command.
 The backup is returned with reference to a name and mime-type together with binary data.
-The exact format of the backup configuration files is outside the scope of this standard.
+The format of the backup configuration data is vendor specific.
+It is expected that after completion of the restore operation the device is working on the same configuration as that of the time the configuration was backed up.
+Note that the configuration of static IP addresses may differ.